 After your diagnosis, your doctor will refer you to the closest cancer program.

-Stage IV metastatic breast cancer is different from other stages of breast cancer because it means that you will be living with cancer for the rest of your life.
-As you may recall from the Understanding My Breast Cancer section, metastatic breast cancer is cancer that has spread beyond the breast into other organs in the body.
+Stage IV metastatic breast cancer means the cancer has spread beyond the breast to other parts of the body.
 Cancer cells that have spread are still considered breast cancer and will be treated with breast cancer treatment.
+Although it cannot be cured, treatment can help control the cancer and manage symptoms.

 One of your first appointments will be with a medical oncologist.
 Your medical oncologist will be responsible for your primary care relating to your cancer treatment.
-He or she will work with you to make decisions about the types of treatments you will receive and can help you manage any symptoms of your cancer or side effects from your treatments.
+They will work with you to make decisions about the types of treatments you will receive and can help you manage any symptoms of your cancer or side effects from your treatments.

 Tip: Ask about speaking to a social worker or patient navigator at your cancer centre.
 Oftentimes, these individuals can help you access practical and emotional support available at your centre or in your community to help you through your diagnosis.